mrehkopf/vcs/README.md

 - Variable refresh rate output
 - Free and open source, with a modular implementation easily extendable to non-Datapath capture devices

-## Supported capture devices
+## Supported capture hardware

-- Datapath VisionRGB-PRO
-- Datapath VisionRGB-E
-- Datapath VisionRGB-X
-- Datapath VisionRGB-AV

-Note that audio must be captured separately.
+Any model of Datapath capture card supported by the Datapath Vision driver for Linux should be compatible with VCS; although the card's full set of capabilities may not be exposed.

 ## Manuals